Tolerated Stay Permit for Working Professionals ("Beschäftigungsduldung")

 - You must have come to Germany before 31.12.2022.

 - You must have been having a "Duldung" for at least 12 months.
-Please note: The new so-called "Duldung mit ungeklärter Identität" (§60b Residence Act) does not count here.
+The so-called "Duldung mit ungeklärter Identität" (§60b Residence Act) does not count here.

 - You must have been working in a job which includes social security contributions at least 20 hours per week for at least 12 months.